Reading Comprehension Lab

 Is it aligned with the Australian Curriculum?

 Yes.
-The Reading Lab is aligned with the Australian Curriculum (ACARA) for English, covering comprehension strategies and language knowledge from Foundation to Year 6.
+The Reading Lab is aligned with the Australian Curriculum (ACARA) for English, covering comprehension strategies and language knowledge from Year 1 to Year 10.
 Comprehension skills and grammar concepts are introduced at the year levels prescribed by the curriculum.